Chhering Norbu Bodh

-President Dr. A.P.J.
-Abdul Kalam presenting the Tenzing Norgay National Adventure Award 2005, under the Land Adventure category, to Sub.
-Chhering Norbu Bodh at a function in New Delhi on August 29, 2006.

 Subedar Major and Honorary Captain Chhering Norbu Bodh, SC, (retd.) (born May 1969, also known as CN Bodh) is a retired personnel of the Indian Army, known for his mountaineering achievements while in the army.
 Bodh holds a number of Indian summiting records related to 8,000m peaks.
 Among others, he is the first Indian mountaineer to have climbed six of the fourteen 8000m peaks in the world, and the first Indian to stand atop Lhotse and Annapurna-1.

 Personal life

 Bodh hails from the Spiti valley, Himachal Pradesh.
 He joined the army soon after matriculating from school.
 He is known to be a devout Tibetan Buddhist.

-Mountaineering achievements
+Mountaineering

-Successful 8000m summits
+Eight-thousanders

 Bodh is known for having successfully climbed six 8,000m peaks in expeditions conducted by the Indian Army: